SAP/spartacus-docs/_pages/dev/features/wish-list.md

 The wish list feature is enabled by default in Spartacus.

 The only way to disable wish lists is through the CMS.
-You can disable wish lists by making changes to the `spartacussampledataaddon` AddOn, or to your custom AddOn, as follows:
+You can disable wish lists by making changes to the `spartacussampledata` extension, or to your custom AddOn, as follows:

 1. Remove the `WishListLink` by removing the following line from the relevant `cms-responsive-content.impex` files: